Is marijuana helpful when used for cataracts? What about CBD?

 So, marijuana and THC have no proven impact on cataracts.
 Is the same true for CBD?

 Pretty much.
-CBD is short for cannabidiol, a chemical from the hemp plant that has become increasingly popular in recent years because it has no intoxicating effects.
+CBD is short for cannabidiol, a chemical from the hemp plant that has become increasingly popular in recent years because it has little to no intoxicating effects, depending on the level of purity.

 Cannabidiol marketers claim it can reduce anxiety, pain and inflammation.
 These claims have not been verified by the U.S. Food and Drug Administration.
-Only one CBD-based medication, for a rare variety of childhood epilepsy, has FDA approval
+Only one CBD-based medication for rare, severe seizure disorders (Dravet syndrome, Lennox-Gastaut syndrome, or tuberous sclerosis complex) in patients 1 year or older, has been FDA-approved.

 But what about cataracts?

-As of mid-2020, there’s no scientific evidence that CBD helps with cataracts.
-However, according to a 2019 article in the medical journal Frontiers in Pharmacology, there is a growing body of research into possible natural or homeopathic remedies for cataracts.
+As of 2025, there’s no scientific evidence that CBD helps with cataracts.
+However, according to a 2019 policy study, there is a growing body of research into possible natural or homeopathic remedies for cataracts.
 Again, these remedies do not have broad scientific backing so far, but they do suggest the possibility of eventually developing medications that can treat cataracts.
 Whether any of those medications would include CBD remains to be seen.

 Is there any link between CBD and common cataract risk factors?